What is a low-carbon transition approach?

 Roles and definitions of the low-carbon transition.

-Role of organisations and need for the low-carbon transition
+Role of organisations and necessity of the low-carbon transition

 Organisations, like all stakeholders in society (local authorities, states, individuals), have a role to play in anticipating the low-carbon transition:

-To limit the organisation's impacts on climate change (estimate its impacts to reduce them)
+• To limit the organisation's impacts on climate change (estimate its impacts in order to reduce them)

-This struggle is part of Corporate Social Responsibility (CSR), in which an increasing number of actors are engaged.
-It addresses the many societal issues while also consideringother impact indicators.
+This struggle is part of Corporate Social Responsibility (CSR), in which an ever increasing number of actors are engaged.
+It also addresses many societal issues while also consideringother impact indicators.

 Role of carbon accounting

 Carbon accounting is a structuring tool to engage the first step of a low-carbon transition approach : it consists of identifying sources of greenhouse gas (GHG) emissions in order to be able to reduce them.
-Once emissions are known, an organisation can declare them – this is called reporting – and build a transition plan in response.
+Once emissions are known, an organisation will be able to report them – referred to as reporting – and build a transition plan in response.

 These actions can follow two complementary approaches: mitigation (limiting the organisation's impacts on climate change) and adaptation (limiting the impacts of climate change on the organisation).